JayWood/the-seo-framework/readme.txt

 >
 > The SEO Framework now uses the same data from the new Genesis SEO settings on Posts, Pages and Taxonomies.

-= About the sitemap =
+= About the Sitemap =

-The sitemap generated with The SEO Framework is sufficient for Search Engines to find Posts, Pages and supported Custom Post Types throughout your website.
+The Sitemap generated with The SEO Framework is sufficient for Search Engines to find Posts, Pages and supported Custom Post Types throughout your website.
 It also listens to the noindex settings on each of the items.
-If you however require a more expanded sitemap, feel free to activate a dedicated sitemap plugin.
-The SEO Framework will automatically deactivate its sitemap functionality when another (known) sitemap plugin is found.
+If you however require a more expanded Sitemap, feel free to activate a dedicated Sitemap plugin.
+The SEO Framework will automatically deactivate its Sitemap functionality when another (known) Sitemap plugin is found.
 If it is not automatically detected and no notification has been provided on the Sitemap Settings, feel free to open a support ticket and it will be addressed carefully.

-The Breadcrumb script generated by this plugin on posts will also make sure Google easily finds related categories which aren't included within the sitemap of this plugin.
+The Breadcrumb script generated by this plugin on Posts will also make sure Google easily finds related categories which aren't included within the Sitemap of this plugin.

 = Other notes =